Skip to content

 Avoid Financial Changes During Review

-Do not open new credit accounts, make major purchases, or move large sums of money without documentation while your preapproval is being reviewed.
+Do not open new credit accounts, make large purchases, change jobs or move large sums of money without documentation while your preapproval is being reviewed.
+These changes can create new questions and may affect how much you qualify to borrow.

 The Bottom Line

-The fastest way to get preapproved is to prepare your documents early, review your credit ahead of time, and respond quickly if the lender asks for more information.
+The fastest way to get preapproved is to prepare your documents early, review your credit reports and respond quickly if the lender asks for more information.
+Preapproval can strengthen your home search, but it is still not a final loan approval.

 Frequently Asked Questions